New Zealand’s news outlets were late to the live blogging party.

 Live blogging doesn’t work well when the story is too long and rambling, it can get confusing.
 It often tends to be weak on providing background because live bloggers get caught up in unfolding events.
 Likewise it doesn’t lend itself to analysis.

-One story that a number of outlets tried to live blog — and in opinion failed badly — was when Steve Jobs died.
-Effectively this was one main piece of news, his death, which could have been dealt with in a more conventional news story.
+One story that a number of outlets tried to live blog — and failed — was when Steve Jobs died.
+This was one main piece of news, his death, which could have been dealt with in a more conventional news story.
 The live blogs struggled to find interesting things to say and varied between mawkish and ghoulish.